apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

         { "chirp": { "chirpId": "5", "user": { "screenName": "NathanGiesen@211", "lang": "en", "friendsCount": 39339, "statusesCount": 473, "name": "Nathan Giesen", "followersCount": 49416 }, "senderLocation": point("40.09,92.69"), "sendTime": datetime("2006-08-04T10:10:00.000Z"), "referredTopics": {{ "product-w", "speed" }}, "messageText": " can't stand product-w its speed is terrible:(" }, "similarChirps": [  ] }
         { "chirp": { "chirpId": "8", "user": { "screenName": "NathanGiesen@211", "lang": "en", "friendsCount": 39339, "statusesCount": 473, "name": "Nathan Giesen", "followersCount": 49416 }, "senderLocation": point("46.05,93.34"), "sendTime": datetime("2005-10-14T10:10:00.000Z"), "referredTopics": {{ "product-z", "shortcut-menu" }}, "messageText": " like product-z the shortcut-menu is awesome:)" }, "similarChirps": [  ] }

+## Inserting New Data  ###
+In addition to loading and querying data, AsterixDB supports incremental additions to datasets via the SQL++ _INSERT_ statement.

+The following example adds a new chirp by user "NathanGiesen@211" to the ChirpMessages dataset.
+(An astute reader may notice that this chirp was issued a half an hour after his last chirp, so his counts have all gone up in the interim, although he appears not to have moved in the last half hour.)

+        USE TinySocial;

+        INSERT INTO ChirpMessages
+        (
+           {"chirpId": "13",
+            "user":
+                {"screenName": "NathanGiesen@211",
+                 "lang": "en",
+                 "friendsCount": 39345,
+                 "statusesCount": 479,
+                 "name": "Nathan Giesen",
+                 "followersCount": 49420
+                },
+            "senderLocation": point("47.44,80.65"),
+            "sendTime": datetime("2008-04-26T10:10:35"),
+            "referredTopics": {{"chirping"}},
+            "messageText": "chirpy chirp, my fellow chirpers!"
+           }
+        );

+In general, the data to be inserted may be specified using any valid SQL++ query expression.
+The insertion of a single object instance, as in this example, is just a special case where the query expression happens to be a object constructor involving only constants.

 ### Deleting Existing Data  ###
 In addition to inserting new data, AsterixDB supports deletion from datasets via the SQL++ _DELETE_ statement.